Book presentation 'Images' and opening Pop-up Sculpture Park

 The pop-up sculpture park Uproot Rotterdam is a project of Studio Makkink & Bey, commissioned by BKOR and Sculpture International Rotterdam (CBK Rotterdam).
 Uproot Rotterdam is organized within the framework of CBK Rotterdam Celebrates Art and the City, and is part of Rotterdam celebrates the city!
 This project is made possible in part by the municipality of Rotterdam.

 CBK Rotterdam presents the book prior to this opening Sculptures.
 Urban embellishment in Rotterdam since 1940 in Het Nieuwe Instituut; a book by Siebe Thissen (head of BKOR) about the reconstruction in Rotterdam and the role that art played in it.
-The book contains a preface by Sjarel Ex and a photo essay by Otto Snoek.
+The book contains a foreword by Sjarel Ex and a photo essay by Otto Snoek.
 (Publisher Jap Sam Books, design Studio Minke Themans, 22 x 28 cm, bound, 528 pages, € 37,50, ISBN: 978-94-90322-62-5, www.japsambooks.nl)

 Image report Sculptures and opening Pop-up Sculpture Park